Conseils

 Green (fir, emerald, sage)

-Metallics for chic and shine
+Metallics for chic and sparkle

 Gold, brass, copper